-Instructors provide you with feedback in a variety of forms eg written feedback on work that you have handed in, in-class discussion of common problems on an assignment, model answers, one-on-one discussion of research projects, or online responses to questions posted on the module discussion board.
+Instructors provide you with feedback in a variety of forms, for example: written feedback, in-class discussion of common problems, model answers, one-on-one discussion of research projects, or online responses to questions posted on the module discussion board.

 We can make reasonable adjustments to assessment procedures for students with disabilities.
-However, if you have dyslexia please note that, it is not possible to make adjustments in the marking of work written in a closed language exam (German).
+However, if you have dyslexia please note that it is not possible to make adjustments in the marking of work written in a closed language exam.
 This is because accurate spelling is one of the assessment objectives for language exams.
-Closed exams make up only a proportion of the assessment types used for languages, there are other assessment types such as coursework and oral presentations which are also used.
+Closed exams make up only a proportion of the assessment types used for languages.
+There are other assessment types such as coursework and oral presentations which are also used.
 As a student with dyslexia you could apply for extra time in closed exams, if this would be of assistance.
 See the University's disability support pages for further details.